NathanBaulch/EnphaseOpenAPI/csharp-netcore/commissioning/docs/EstimateApi.md

 <a id="updateactivationestimate"></a>
 # **UpdateActivationEstimate**
-> SystemEstimate UpdateActivationEstimate (int activationId, UpdateActivationEstimateRequest _params = null)
+> SystemEstimate UpdateActivationEstimate (int activationId, UpdateActivationEstimateRequest? _params = null)

 Update the estimate for this system.